-The conversion table for some freeware models, that use their own custom datarefs, can be embedded in SimVimCockpit database, like Aerobask Robin DR401 (you can use it as is).
+Also, the conversion table for some freeware models that use their own custom datarefs can be embedded in SimVimCockpit database, like Aerobask Robin DR401 (you can use it as is).

-It includes all parameter list with predefined functions, the custom conversion data for some planes included in the "embedded" list, all firmware, name auto-correction list (to replace old parameter names with new ones), etc.
+It includes the parameter list with predefined functions, custom conversion data for some planes included in the "embedded" list, all firmware, name auto-correction list (to replace old parameter names with new ones), etc.

-If some SimVim parameters assigned to systems on your custom/paid aircraft do not work properly and your plane model has its own custom datarefs/commands (some have just few custom commands, some have a lot of them), you need to have an additional SimVim "data conversion file" for this particular model (simvim_xxx.dat) and place it in assotiated aicraft folder.
+If some SimVim parameters assigned to systems in your custom/paid aircraft do not work properly and your plane model has its own custom datarefs/commands (some have just a few custom commands, some have a lot of them), you need to have an additional SimVim "data conversion file" for this particular model (simvim_xxx.dat) and place it in the assotiated aicraft folder.

-Download: You can download the related data convertion file for some planes on the SimVim "Custom Conversion" community section
+Download: You can download the related data convertion file for some planes in SimVim "Custom Conversion" community section.

-NOTE: you not necessary need to have some of default parameters converted to the aircraft custom datarefs, even if the default don't work in your virtual plane - for example you simply don't see some switches animation or some annunciators, but they work on your hardware panel.
+NOTE: you don't need to convert all the default parameters to the aircraft custom datarefs, even if the default don't work in your virtual plane - for example, you simply don't see some switches animation or some annunciators, but they work on your hardware panel.
 This is also related to all SimVim Radio functionality.

-Some SimVim systems can be assigned to work with your hardware switches, displays and don't need to be "synchronized with virtual panel (that you don't need to see actually), if this is not influence the flight and other systems (chronometer/timer , DME, other radio devices, lighting, common information displays, etc.).
+Some SimVim systems can be assigned to work with your hardware switches, displays and don't need to be "synchronized" with the virtual panel (that you don't need to see actually), if this does not influence the flight and other systems (chronometer/timer , DME, other radio devices, lighting, common information displays, etc.)